byu-vv-lab/GMC/README.txt

 GMC: Generic Model Checker

-Provides general utilities for buidling model checkers, such as a generic depth-first search algorithm.
+Provides general utilities for building model checkers, such as a generic depth-first search algorithm.